 Minimum feed-in tariff

 We set the minimum feed-in tariffs that your energy company pays you for power you export to the grid (via sources including solar panels).
-From 1 July 2018, retailers will be able to offer solar system owners a choice between a single rate or 'time-varying' tariff.
+From 1 July 2018, retailers are able to offer solar system owners a choice between a single rate or time-varying tariff.

 Retailers have to offer you at least the minimum tariff